ch9nuk9/wbfm/DLC_for_WBFM/gui/README.md

    3. Check that it is correct, and save to RAM (button)
 5. As often as possible, Save to disk
    1. Note that this can take some time (~20 seconds)

+### Known issues

+See the GUI label on the main github repository